-Because Jericho was the royal estate of Cleopatra, there remain many ancient ruins.
-That means Jericho is a ‘must’ to visit.
+Because Jericho was the royal estate of Cleopatra, many ancient ruins remain.
+That means Jericho is a must to visit.

-It gets very hot in summer, but warm in winter because of the low elevation.
-Jericho has been called ‘oasis in the desert’ as it’s located along the Jordan River, and always crowded with people during winter holiday season.
+It gets extremely hot in summer, but warm in winter because of the low elevation.
+Jericho has been called “an oasis in the desert” as it’s located along the Jordan River, and is always crowded with people during the winter holiday season.

 Agriculture is Jericho’s main industry as well as tourism.
 Most of the agricultural products sold in Palestine are from Jericho.

-Especially Jericho dates are well known as one of the most delicious and luxury dates in the world.
+Jericho dates are well known as one of the most delicious and luxurious dates.